hramose/lgenerator/readme.md

 PLEASE NOTE THAT I AM CURRENTLY DEVELOPING THIS PACKAGE.
-THE TIME THAT I'M DEDICATING THIS PROJECT IS CONDITIONED BY MY DAILY DUTIES, IF YOU WANT, YOU CAN CONTACT ME IN fragale@gmail.com
+THE TIME THAT I'M DEDICATING TO THIS PROJECT IS CONDITIONED BY MY DAILY DUTIES, IF YOU WANT, YOU CAN CONTACT ME IN fragale@gmail.com

 DAILY I WILL UPLOAD NEW FEATURES,

-ACTUALLY THE PACKAGE IS NOT STABLE YET